kurtisjunior/your-authors-big-five/README.md

 Deployed app: https://emotionalauthors.herokuapp.com/api/authorHome

-This app uses the express framework to run a server in the MVC design pattern.
-Users can enter their favorite authors and recieve an IBM watson personality insight anlaysis.
+This app uses the Goodreads API, express.js framework, and IBM watson in the MVC design pattern.
+Users can enter their favorite authors and recieve a personality insight anlaysis.
 The result is displayed in a graph.

 ### Prerequisites